-The annual energy balance, compiled by Statistics Norway, forms the framework for the calculation of emissions from energy use.
 The energy balance defines the total energy consumption for which emissions are accounted.
 However, as explained above, a large part of the total emissions are based on reports from plants that use much energy, i.e. offshore activities and energy-intensive industries on shore.
 Energy consumption from these plants is included in the energy balance.
 These consumptions are then subtracted from the energy balance before calculating the remaining emissions.
 Emissions are estimated using the standard method of multiplying energy use by emission factors described in equation (3.2).